Accessibility in Bruce County

-Bruce County Council had adopted a Multi-Year Accessibility Plan 2015-2018 as well as Annual Status Reports which outline the County’s strategy to prevent and remove barriers as well as its priorities related to accessibility.
-The Plans are available in accessible formats, upon request.
+Bruce County Council adopted a Multi-Year Accessibility Plan 2019-2023 which outlines the County’s strategy to prevent and remove barriers as well as its priorities related to accessibility.
+The Plan is available in accessible formats, upon request.

 Documents are available in various accessible formats upon request.
 Please contact us and we will work with you to provide a format that meets your needs or complete and submit the attached Accessibility Request Form.

 Your feedback is important in helping us improve accessible services at the County of Bruce.
 Feedback may be provided by completing the Customer Feedback Form or by telephone, in person, in writing or by e-mail.

 The County of Bruce is actively working towards achieving a fully accessible website that conforms to the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 2.0.
 We are committed to making this website accessible and easy to use for everyone at all levels of ability.

 Any document found on this site, is available in a variety of accessible formats, including large print, Braille, plain language or accessible electronic format, upon request.
 To request information in an alternative format please fill out the Request for Alternate Formats Form and email it to the Deputy Clerk or call 519-881-1291, ext.
 310.

 You can adjust the size of nearly all of the text on this website by using our font size widget that can be found on the top of all pages on the website.
 To change the font sizes, click on the "+" or "-" until you find the text size that is comfortable for you.
 Many browsers also provide a way of enlarging text or graphics under the "view" menu.